infor-design/enterprise-wc/src/components/ids-swappable/README.md

 **originalText** Sets the originalText attribute.
 This happens when the component is connected and is used to revert the text after item is dropped.
 **tabbable** Sets if the item is tabbable.
 Defaults to true.

+## Events

+- `swapped` Fires when an item is dragged up and down.
+Give you the dom element and new position.

 ## Converting from Previous Versions (Breaking Changes)

 **3.x to 4.x**